Information

 What is the probability of providing the species' whole home range in captivity?

 It is low for minimal farming conditions, as tanks, RAS, and some ponds do not cover the whole range in the wild.
 It is medium for high-standard farming conditions, as other ponds at least overlap with the range in the wild, although we cannot be sure in most age classes.
-Our conclusion is based on a medium amount of evidence, as further wild information is missing in LARVAE, FRY, and JUVENILES.2 Depth range
+Our conclusion is based on a medium amount of evidence, as further wild information is missing in LARVAE, FRY, and JUVENILES.

 Given the availability of resources (food, shelter) or the need to avoid predators, species spend their time within a certain depth range.